-First lady's parents appear with immigration attorney in NY
+First lady's parents appear with immigration attorney

 NEW YORK – First lady Melania Trump's parents have visited a federal building in New York City with their immigration attorney.